TongjiFinLab/FinTSB/README.md

 ## 📊 Prepare Datastes

 Begin by downloading the required datasets.
 All datasets are conveniently available at [https://quantapi.eastmoney.com/](https://quantapi.eastmoney.com/).
-After downloading the data, you should pre-process as in our paper (We will open source as soon as the camera-ready version of the paper is published).
-Finally, create a separate folder named `./data` and neatly organize all the csv files as shown below:
+After downloading the data, you should preprocess it as outlined in our paper (We will open source it as soon as the camera-ready version of the paper is published).
+Finally, create a separate folder named `./data` and neatly organize all the CSV files as shown below:

 ```
 FinTSB